Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 ### Prerequisites

-The program is reading the audio buffer from pulseaudio Althoug the normal soundserver is ALSA on Ubuntu, I went for the pulseaudio for easy access to the audio stream
+The program is reading the audio buffer from pulseaudio althoug the normal soundserver is ALSA on Ubuntu, I went for the pulseaudio for easy access to the audio stream

 There are 2 options to use pulseaudio
 1 is without the GUI